microsounds/kagami/readme.md

 >_To suppress this behavior in finished webpages, you can mention or link to
 > literal `.md` documents using the `&period;` HTML entity code._

-# Dynamic RSS 2.0 Feed Generation
+# Dynamic RSS 2.0 Feeds
 A dynamically updated RSS 2.0 feed `rss.xml` will be generated along with your authored web pages at the root of the working directory if the optional macro `SITE_HOSTNAME` is defined at runtime.